 Providence College is among your top options if you're planning on studying Special Education.
 Soon after graduation, Special Ed students typically make an average of $40,609 at the beginning of their careers.
 Located in Providence, Rhode Island, this school is a very good choice for students who enjoy the exhilaration of a popular city.

 Boston University is among your best bets if you're planning on studying Special Education.
 Graduates of the special ed program state that they receive average early career earnings of special ed and mid-career earnings of $59,699.
 The surrounding area of a main city is tremendous for students trying to find adequate choices for social networking, excitement, and life.

 It's hard to beat Manhattan College if you wish to study Special Education.
 Students who graduate from this program report average early career earnings of special ed and mid-career earnings of $59,792.
 Riverdale, New York is the best environment for students who like the fast-paced city life.

 It's hard to find a better school than Texas Christian University if you want to pursue Special Education as a major.
 After graduation, Special Ed students usually make an average of $40,085 in their early careers.
 Situated in Fort Worth, Texas, this university is best suited for students who thrive in an urban atmosphere.

 St John's University - New York is a good option for students pursuing a Special Education degree.
 Special ed students from St John's University - New York earn a boost of approximately 15.3% over the average earnings of special education majors.
-Want a large student body?
-This institution has over 20,000 students on campus.
+Queens, New York is an ideal surrounding for students who enjoy the active urban lifestyle.

 Kean University is among your best bets if you're planning on studying Special Education.
 Students from the Special Education major at Kean University get 14.8% more than the standard graduate with the same degree.
 Positioned in Union, New Jersey, Kean delivers a dependable, suburban atmosphere for scholars.